 0

-These Prime short ribs are cut Flanken style so that each section will be 8” in width, and the length of the bone will depend on if you prefer them thick cut (approx. 1.5” thick), or thin cut (approx. ½” thick).
-Thicker cut portions work well in any braising type of recipe, and the thin cut lend themselves to being done “Kalbi Style”, with a Korean bbq on a grill.
+These Flanken-style short ribs are cut so each section will be 8” in width, and the length of the bone will depend if you prefer them thick cut (approx. 1.5” thick) or thin cut (approx. ½” thick).
+Thicker cut portions work well in any braising recipe, and the thin cuts lend themselves to being done “Kalbi style” with a Korean BBQ on a grill.

 Size PriceQuantity